 - First, an initial interest or intellectual curiosity creates tension within the individual.

 It may be argued that the New Age is not a movement at all.
 The New Age has none of the characteristics of a movement – a social system with a minimum of structure, a recognizable hierarchy, points of reference in the natural landscape, and activities they follow.
-In addition, the New Age is not organized centrally but around teachers, texts, interests and commercial products.
+In addition, the New Age is not organized centrally but around teachers, texts, interests, and commercial products.
 Bonds between New Age believers are weak and voluntary because of the emphasis on the individual, not the group.
-Therefore, the New Age may be described as a local event, organized around specific issues with fluctuating membership.
-New Age adherents are usually concerned with civil, not political affairs.
+Therefore, the New Age may be described as a local event organized around specific issues with fluctuating membership.
+New Age adherents are usually concerned with civil, not political, affairs.
 Thus, people pursue change at a social and institutional level as well as at a personal level.

 Additionally, the New Age movement lacks racial and ethnic diversity.
-Most working-class people do not join the New Age because there is a disdain for economic striving and want of material objects.
+Most working-class people do not join the New Age because there is a disdain for economic striving and a want of material objects.
 Thus, those of the working class who need financial security do not find New Age beliefs compatible with their own.
 Most New Age participants are middle-aged white females, meaning there will be a diminishing population of adherents if younger people are not actively recruited.
-Some social controls will be necessary to preserve ideas otherwise, the ideas of the New Age will gradually accommodate the cultural norms of the dominant culture.
+Some social controls will be necessary to preserve ideas.
+Otherwise, the ideas of the New Age will gradually accommodate the cultural norms of the dominant culture.
 There must be a conscious effort to produce a shared identity to pass on to a younger generation.